Permits by Rule and Standard Exemptions

 A facility that is authorized by a PBR, exemption from permitting, or standard exemption will always be authorized by it - even if the PBR (that now represents the exemption) subsequently changes.
 There are, however, two exceptions:

 - When a facility is modified subsequent to the PBR, exemption from permitting, or standard exemption claim, the modification must be authorized.
-If the facility is to continue to be authorized by PBR, then it must meet the most recent version of the PBR; and
+If the facility is to continue to be authorized by PBR, then it must meet the most current version of the PBR; and

 - If a PBR, exemption from permitting, or standard exemption is consolidated into a case-by-case permit by incorporation, the facility may need to meet different requirements based on the BACT and impacts review.